OmkarK05/sql_atlan/README.md

 3. The Result of the query will be shown below.
 4. Measures and Dimensions can be toggled to enable/disable them in result.
 5. 4 different visualizations are available table, line-chart, bar-chart and horizontal bar chart.
+6. Table can be sorted in ascending and descending order by clicking on up and down icons respectively.
-6. Chart and Table both can be downloaded
+7. Chart and Table both can be downloaded

 ### Built With